Table of Contents

 For troubleshooting, various methods are available, including checking the cron status, running pending cron events using WP-CLI, or simulating visitor access through cURL or Wget.
 By addressing WP-CRON-related issues promptly, you can prevent disruptions to tasks such as scheduled post-publishing, plugin updates, and garbage collection.

 Remember that the frequency of running the cron system should align with your site’s needs, striking a balance between regular execution and minimizing the impact on server performance.
-With the right configurations and occasional manual interventions, you can ensure that your WordPress site runs smoothly and efficiently.
+With the right configurations and occasional manual interventions, you can boost the performance of your WordPress site, ensuring that it runs smoothly and efficiently, with an enhanced performance.